SQISign/sqisign-ac20-obsolete/README.md

-# SQISign: Light post-quantum signatures from quaternions and isogenies
+# SQISign: compact post-quantum signatures from quaternions and isogenies

 This code implements the isogeny-based signature scheme SQISign.